State of the Union

 Gordon says that AGMA negotiates its contracts differently from AEA: “Equity has three or four major contracts.
 We have contracts for individual companies, and we only have people who are actually dancing take part in the negotiations.”
 The current minimum guaranteed Equity salary for a dancer in a Broadway show is $1,861 per week, but a show’s long run is never guaranteed.
 Under AGVA contracts, the Rockettes earn around $1,500 per week, although their work is seasonal.

 Gordon cites two factors for the durability of AGMA-affiliated troupes.
 “They are non-profit companies whose artistic motivations go beyond simply making a profit,” he says.
 “The companies always bargain aggressively, but dancers are the company, so there’s no point in screwing around with the company.”

 AGMA delegates are company artists who enforce union rules, act as intermediaries between artists and management and orchestrate contract negotiations.
 Brooke Moore, a principal dancer with Pennsylvania Ballet since 2012, has been an AGMA delegate for three years.

-On being a delegate: “I want to stand up for the dancers because I believe so strongly that if we are taken care of physically, mentally and emotionally, we perform better.”
+: “I want to stand up for the dancers because I believe so strongly that if we are taken care of physically, mentally and emotionally, we perform better.”

-On contract gains: “The last negotiations were about providing a better work environment, like getting our casting ahead of time and getting notice of when répétiteurs and choreographers are in town.”
+: “The last negotiations were about providing a better work environment, like getting our casting ahead of time and getting notice of when répétiteurs and choreographers are in town.”

-On negotiation presentations: “We compare PAB to ballet companies with similar budgets to see how we rank with things like physical therapy, pay scale and overtime rates.” —JC
+: “We compare PAB to ballet companies with similar budgets to see how we rank with things like physical therapy, pay scale and overtime rates.” —JC